Build a Successful Trade Show Booth

 5. Catch on to Social Media

 Social media has become the fastest way to spread information.
-Weeks before the show is scheduled, start advertising that your company will be at the show.
+Weeks before the show is scheduled, start advertising that your company will be there.
 Send out event invites.
-Also, post pictures, use hashtags, check-in to the event, and continue to post while you are at the show.
+Also, post pictures, use hashtags, check in to the event, and continue to post while you are at the show.

 6. Approachable and Knowledgeable Booth Attendants

 The employees managing your booth should be clean and professional in dress and appearance.
 They need to be friendly and approachable, but most of all, they should be knowledgeable about the products and services offered by your company.

 The trade show attendees are genuinely interested in your products and services will have questions your employees need to be prepared to answer.
 An ill-informed employee can have devastating effects on your company’s image.

 7. Demo Your Product or Service